ctch3ng/Setting-Up-Nginx-Proxy-Manager-on-Docker-with-macvlan/README.md

 - Copy your `token`

 ## Step 3: Add `Let's Encrypt` Certificates to `Nginx Proxy Manager`
+- Save and build the project in Container Manager or run `docker-compose up -d`.
 - Access `Nginx Proxy Manager` via [http://192.168.0.254:81](http://192.168.0.254:81).
 The default username is `admin@example.com`, and the password is `changeme`.
 Once logged in, update your credentials.

 ## Important: